StevenClontz/clontz.org/pages/potluck6.md

 * Each Designer Team must design one or two original puzzles.
-The team designates how many puzzles they will provide at registration. **These puzzles MUST be completed one week in advance of the event.** When a puzzle has been finalized, the team should email the organizer with its solution.
+The team designates how many puzzles they will provide at registration. **These puzzles MUST be completely designed one week in advance of the event.**
-  The event will have to be
-  canceled unless the Designer Teams pull through!
+  When a puzzle has been finalized, the team should email the organizer with its solution.
+The event will have to be canceled unless the Designer Teams pull through!

 * Designer Teams only need to create one copy of each puzzle they contribute,